Case-esaC/iDrug/README.md

 - The code is tested under `MATLAB2015b`.

 #### Quick start
-We provide an example script to run experiments on our dataset:
+We provide an example script to run experiments on our datasets:

-- Run `main.m`: predict drug-disease interactions, and evaluate the results with cross-validation.
+- Run `main.m`: predict drug-disease interactions, and evaluate the results using five-fold cross-validation.

 ```
 matlab main(rank1, rank2, w, alpha, beta, gamma)
 ```
-where (rank1, rank2, w, alpha, beta, gamma) are the parameters as described in the paper.
-The results are shown as
+where rank1 and rank2 are the ranks of the latent matrices, w is the cost associated with the unobserved samples, and (alpha, beta, gamma) represent the contributions of within-domain smoothness, cross-network consistency, and the sparseness of solutions, respectively.
+The detail explanation of these parameters and sensitivity analysis can be found in the paper.
+In our experiments, the values of these parameters are: rank1 = 90, rank2 = 70, w = 0.3, alpha=beta=gamma= 0.001.
+The results using these parameters are shown here:

 <img src="res.jpg" width="800">